Kotlin/kdoctor/README.md

 ```
 kdoctor
-Diagnosing Kotlin Multiplatform Mobile environment...
+Diagnosing Kotlin Multiplatform environment...
 ```

 Once KDoctor finishes the diagnostics, it yields a report.
-If no problems are found your system is ready for Kotlin Multiplatform Mobile development:
+If no problems are found your system is ready for Kotlin Multiplatform development:

 ```
-Your system is ready for Kotlin Multiplatform Mobile Development!
+Your system is ready for Kotlin Multiplatform Development!
 ```

 If KDoctor notifies that there are problems, please review the report: